Skip to main content

 The first-year writing seminars explore a particular theme or field of study while emphasizing writing as a means of inquiry, analysis, and persuasion.

-Different seminars extend intellectual inquiry into different aspects of the curriculum and can serve as an introduction to different disciplines.
-The seminars found under the WS rubric fulfill the First Year Writing Requirement.
-The intensive writing seminars (WSI) in the fall semester prepare students who need extra exposure to academic writing and are followed by a WS seminar in the spring semester.
+All of the seminars listed below fulfill the First Year Writing Requirement.
 To help students negotiate the demands of academic writing, all seminars include practice in critical reading, argumentation, style, and editing; they also stress writing as a process, where the first draft is not the last and where feedback from peers becomes crucial in revising.

 A few things to keep in mind: